Strawberry poison dart frog: Evolution

 Strawberry poison frog, O. pumilio, shows extreme variation in color and pattern between populations that have been geographically isolated for more than 10,000 years.
 When populations are separated by geographic distances and landscape barriers, they frequently experience restricted gene flow, which can enable phenotypic divergence between populations through selection or drift.
 Their variety in warning coloration is used for their visibility, toxicity and resistance to predators.
 When divergent phenotypes are mostly restricted to separate islands, the biogeography of color polymorphism suggests a major role for neutral process.
-However, Summers et al. (1997) provide evidence that neutral divergence alone is unlikely to have caused the variation in color patterns.
+However, Summers et al. provide evidence that neutral divergence alone is unlikely to have caused the variation in color patterns.
 As shown by Lande, rapid evolution in sexually selecting species is led by the interaction of random genetic drift with natural and sexual selection such as random genetic drift in female mating preferences.
 Color is known to play a role in male–female signaling, mate attraction, and male–male signaling in anurans.
 Based on Tazzyman and Iwasa's study that involved collections of samples from main islands in the Bocas del Toro archipelago, its results proved that female preference on male calls led to call divergence and therefore divergence was driven by sexual selection.
 Mate choice plays a critical role in generating and maintaining biodiversity.
 Furthermore, spatial variation in predators or habitat features could exert divergent natural selection on coloration in response to its subjection to predator selection.
 It is still unclear to what extent sexual selection has driven the evolution of color morphs rather than reinforcing the reproductive isolation of morphs.
-In an aposematic organism such as O. pumilio, phylogenetic signal of selection cannot be attributed to female mate choice alone but is quite possible that genetic drift would interact with female color preferences to trigger divergence Researchers Maan and Cummings had also found that in some cases female O. pumilio preferred male mates that had very different coloration than their own phenotype.
+In an aposematic organism such as O. pumilio, phylogenetic signal of selection cannot be attributed to female mate choice alone but is quite possible that genetic drift would interact with female color preferences to trigger divergence.
+Researchers Maan and Cummings had also found that in some cases female O. pumilio preferred male mates that had very different coloration than their own phenotype.
 In nature, the equality of color through evolution is very unlikely considering the various sensory biases of predators and the different background colors of the environments these frogs inhabit.
 Due to this variability in color evolution, it is unlikely to say there is superiority of aposematic purpose of color selection in Oophaga.
 Species such as O. pumilio have been known to thrive and compete very well on disturbed and converted land.
 With temperatures rising in many different biomes, the success of many species is going to be determined by its ability to acclimate and adapt.
-In a study done by Rivera and Nowakowski, they discovered that in many cases O. pumilio is experiencing greater temperature stress in converted habitats than forests.
+In a study done by Rivera-Ordonez and Nowakowski, they discovered that in many cases O. pumilio is experiencing greater temperature stress in converted habitats than forests.